immerfroehlich/audio-juicer/README.md

 TODO / Backlog
 ------------------------
+- [ ] Hash generation is currently not working, take StdOut and write it to file.
 - Mp3 Creation
     - [x] Bug: The album title is currently not ID3 tagged.
 Instead track name is used.
 - [ ] Bug: ConfigurationServiceTest overwrites the users config file.
 Why?
 I stubbed the file opening with Mockito.